Motion Picture Association film rating system: Inconsistent standards between G and PG

-Disney's 1996 adaptation of The Hunchback of Notre Dame has been criticized for its depiction of lust, antiziganism, and genocide, despite being rated G. Twenty-five years after its release, one of the screenwriters for the film, Tab Murphy, talked about its rating in an interview with The New York Times, saying, "That's the most R-rated G you will ever see in your life."
-Pixar's 2011 film Cars 2 has been criticized similarly for featuring on-screen gun violence and a torture scene despite being rated G. In contrast, critics of the system accuse the ratings board of giving PG ratings to family-friendly films such as Frozen and Finding Dory for no reason.
+Disney's 1996 film The Hunchback of Notre Dame has been criticized for its depiction of lust, antiziganism, and genocide, despite being rated G. Twenty-five years after its release, one of the screenwriters for the film, Tab Murphy, talked about its rating in an interview with The New York Times, saying, "That's the most R-rated G you will ever see in your life."
+Pixar's 2011 film Cars 2 has been criticized similarly for featuring on-screen gun violence and a torture scene, despite being rated G. Former vice president, Joan Graves, claimed in an interview with The Hollywood Reporter that she regretted rating the film as G and that parents actually care more about ratings at the lower level.
+She says: “We had a divided vote on Cars 2 but the G’s won.
+I had misgivings because as they’re going around the track, there’s a lot of ‘kill em’, kill em,’ but I thought, ‘OK, well, it’s animated’ and I talked myself down the cliff.
+The parents did not.
+They felt very very misled.
+It was our fault.”
+In contrast, critics of the system have accused the ratings board of giving PG ratings to family-friendly films such as Frozen and Finding Dory, despite seemingly having no justification.

 Call for publicizing the standards

 Many critics of the system, both conservative and liberal, would like to see the MPAA ratings unveiled and the standards made public.
 The MPAA has consistently cited nationwide scientific polls (conducted each year by the Opinion Research Corporation of Princeton, New Jersey), which show that parents find the ratings useful.
 Critics such as Matt Stone in Kirby Dick's documentary This Film Is Not Yet Rated respond this proves only that parents find the ratings more useful than nothing at all.
 In the film, it is also discussed how the MPAA will not reveal any information about how or why certain decisions are made, and that the association will not even reveal to the filmmaker the specific scenes that need to be cut in order to get an alternative rating.